rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 chapter introduces you to a few common Rust concepts by showing you how to use them in a real program.
 You’ll learn about `let`, `match`, methods, associated functions, using external crates, and more!
-The following chapters will explore these ideas in more detail: in this chapter, you’ll practice the fundamentals.
+The following chapters will explore these ideas in more detail.
+In this chapter, you’ll practice the fundamentals.

-You’ll implement a classic beginner programming problem: a guessing game.
+We’ll implement a classic beginner programming problem: a guessing game.
 Here’s how it works: the program will generate a random integer between 1 and
-100. It will then prompt the user to enter a guess.
+100. It will then prompt the player to enter a guess.
 After entering a guess, it will indicate whether the guess is too low or too high.
 If the guess is correct, the game will print congratulations and exit.

 ## Setting Up a New Project

-To set up a new project, go to your projects directory that you established in Chapter 1, and create a new project using Cargo, like so:
+To set up a new project, go to the projects directory that you created in Chapter 1, and make a new project using Cargo, like so:

 ```bash
 $ cargo new guessing_game --bin
 $ cd guessing_game
 ```

-We pass the name of our project to `cargo new` and pass the `--bin` flag, because we’ll be making another binary similar to the one in Chapter 1.
+The first command, `cargo new`, takes the name of the project (`guessing_game`) as the first argument.
+The `--bin` flag tells Cargo to make a binary project, similar to the one in Chapter 1.
+The second command changes to the new project's directory.

 Look at the generated `Cargo.toml` file: